Camino for charity: pilgrimage for CAFOD

 All the information you need to get started is in our comprehensive Camino information booklet.

-- If you are thinking about a longer journey, please see iteneray of the 'Full Camino'
+- If you are thinking about a longer journey, please see the 'Full Camino'

 - If you are still deciding on the length of your trip, please see the different stages that are available on the Macs Adventure website.

-Macs Adventures are here to help you with your logistical plans and supply you with a pilgrim passport, and we are here to put you in touch with fellow pilgrims and support you with your fundraising plans.
+Macs Adventures can help you with your logistical plans and supply you with a pilgrim passport.
+At CAFOD we are here to put you in touch with fellow pilgrims and support you with your fundraising challenge plans.

 Frequently Asked Questions